Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Preference Robust Ordinal Priority Approach

-Similarly, $\Bar{C}$ can be determined by maximizing the above problem. \item Step 3: Let $l = l+1$ and $\psi_{l}(\tau) = (1-p) I_{[r_{1}, R]}(\tau) + p I_{[r_{3}, R]}(\tau) - I_{[r_{2}, R]}(\tau)$.
-If $p \geq u(r_{2})$, which is equivalent to $\int_{0}^{\theta} - \psi_{l}(\tau) \mathrm{d} u(\tau) \leq 0$, then the expert prefers $Z_{1}$ to $Z_{2}$.
-We then include the constraint $\int_{0}^{\theta} - \psi_{l}(\tau) \mathrm{d} u(\tau) \leq 0$ in the ambiguity set $\mathcal{U}_{K}$.
-Otherwise, add $\int_{0}^{\theta} \psi_{l}(\tau) \mathrm{d} u(\tau) \leq 0$.
-Return to Step 1 until $l = L$. \end{itemize}
+Similarly, $\bar{C}_{ij}$ can be determined by maximizing the above problem. \item Step 3: Let $l_{ij} = l_{ij}+1$ and $\psi_{l_{ij}}(\tau) = (1-p_{ij}) \mathbf{1}_{[r_{l_{ij}}^{1}, R]}(\tau) + p_{ij} \mathbf{1}_{[r_{l_{ij}}^{3}, R]}(\tau) - \mathbf{1}_{[r_{l_{ij}}^{2}, R]}(\tau)$.
+If $p_{ij} \geq \tilde{u}_{ij}(r_{l_{ij}}^{2})$, which is equivalent to $\int_{\Theta} - \psi_{l_{ij}}(\tau) \mathrm{d} \tilde{u}_{ij}(\tau) \leq 0$, then the expert prefers $Z_{1}$ to $Z_{2}$.
+We then include the constraint $\int_{\Theta} - \psi_{l_{ij}}(\tau) \mathrm{d} \tilde{u}_{ij}(\tau) \leq 0$ in the ambiguity set $\tilde{\mathcal{U}}_{ij}$.
+Otherwise, add $\int_{\Theta} \psi_{l_{ij}}(\tau) \mathrm{d} \tilde{u}_{ij}(\tau) \leq 0$.
+Return to Step 1 until $l_{ij} = L_{ij}$. \end{itemize}

 Step 1 generates the lottery and certainty equivalent for pairwise comparisons.
-Step 2 determines the probability $p$ at the midpoint of interval $C$, which means the true utility function value at $r_{2}$ lies in either the upper or lower half of interval $C$, reducing the ambiguity set for possible utility functions by half.
+Step 2 determines the probability $p_{ij}$ at the midpoint of interval $C_{ij}$, which means the true utility function value at $r_{l_{ij}}^{2}$ lies in either the upper or lower half of interval $C_{ij}$, reducing the ambiguity set for possible utility functions by half.
 Step 3 requires the expert to select the lottery and certainty equivalent to add the constraints.
 Notably, when the expert specifies the nominal utility function, the modulus $G$ of Lipschitz continuity modulus can be derived from its first-order derivative.

 \begin{remark} It is important to acknowledge that preference inconsistencies may occur during the elicitation process, arising from factors such as violations of expected utility theory axioms or contamination of preference information \citep{G.X.Z24}.
-In \ref{Asection-01}, we present extended formulations for three types of preference inconsistencies commonly discussed in literature \citep{G.X.Z24, W.H.H.X22}: weight disparity error, utility outcome perturbation, and erroneous elicitation. \end{remark}
+In \ref{Asection-01}, we present extended formulations for two types of preference inconsistencies commonly discussed in literature \citep{G.X.Z24, W.H.H.X22}: weight disparity error and erroneous elicitation. \end{remark}